Free call: 1800 337 872 (9am-5pm AEST weekdays)

-AITSL’s standard processing time is 10 weeks from the date of our initial notification email.
+AITSL’s estimated processing time is 10 weeks from the date of submission.
 The 10 week timeline only applies if a complete application is received.
-If an application is incomplete or incorrect this will delay processing of your application.
+If an application is incomplete or incorrect this will delay the processing of your application.

 Yes, an application can be withdrawn.
-To withdraw an application AITSL needs to receive a request in writing (email) from the applicant.
+To withdraw an application, AITSL needs to receive a request in writing (email) from the applicant.